jmaxsfu/pub607-23/DAW.md

 ### USB Cables

 Unfortunately, the so-called "Universal" Serial Bus isn't *quite* standardized.
-There are a lot of different connectors, which keeps the cable vendors in the black forever.
+There are a lot of different connectors, which keeps the cable vendors profitable forever.

 ![USB connector types - not to scale](https://upload.wikimedia.org/wikipedia/commons/4/43/USB_2.0_and_3.0_connectors.png)

+A-type is the usual flat ones you see everywhere.
+C-type are the ones on your new laptop, and your Android phone.
+"Mini" is common on cameras and audio devices (like the Zoom recorder) because it's pretty robust when it's likely to get knocked around.
+B-type is a less common plug for cameras and audio devices. *Adapters!
+Where are my adapters???*